-Last night, Doctor Who showrunner Chris Chibnal blew-up some keystone components of the classic science-fiction show in a way that not only redefines what we think we know about the character of the time and space traveling Time Lord known as the Doctor, but established some new mysteries to ponder as well.
-And in the course of things, Chibnall does it in such a way that is accessible to newer fans of the rebooted series while still fitting in with much of the character’s mythology that had been established over the longs years since he first appeared on television in 1963.
+Last night, Doctor Who showrunner Chris Chibnal blew-up some keystone components of the classic science-fiction show in a way that not only redefines what we think we know about the character of the time and space traveling Time Lord known as the Doctor, but establishes some new mysteries to ponder as well.
+And in the course of things, Chibnall does this in such a way that is accessible to newer fans of the rebooted series while still fitting in with much of the character’s mythology that had been established over the long years since he first appeared on television in 1963.

 The reveal itself is of course sparking plenty of debate online as to whether it is a good story idea or not.
 We’re not going to look at that so much as address if the idea that the Doctor is not quite the Time Lord we thought she was works within the already established milieu of the show.
-(That is, as much as a show that has been going strong for five decades can have canon that doesn’t contradict itself somewhere.)
+(That is, as much as a show that has been going strong for five decades can have a canon that doesn’t contradict itself somewhere.)

 Obviously, spoilers from here on out for the most recent season of Doctor Who and the season finale episode “The Timeless Children” in particular.

 The Doctor’s Hidden Life And The Timeless Child